gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * The 'rpl' parameter, if present, specifies the OSCORE Replay Window Size and Type value.

    * The 'cs_alg' parameter MUST be present and specifies the algorithm used to countersign messages in the group.
 This parameter takes values from Tables 5 and 6 of {{RFC8152}}.

+   * The 'cs_params' parameter MAY be present and specifies the additional parameters for the countersigning algorithm.
+This parameter is encoded as specified in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.

 * The 'profile' parameter MUST be present and has value "coap_group_oscore", which is defined in {{ssec-iana-groupcomm-profile-registry}} of this specification.